Further examination of the function of major organ systems of the human body, with relevance to the practice of physiotherapy.

 - Teaching Arrangements

-- Four lectures each week and four laboratory sessions, usually on alternate weeks (check timetable to confirm laboratory dates).
+Four lectures each week and five laboratory sessions, usually on alternate weeks (check timetable to confirm laboratory dates).

 - Graduate Attributes Emphasised